logician22/energy-talking-points/src/pages/documents/musk-myth.md

     **Truth: Storing just 3 days of global energy would cost $590 trillion at Elon Musk’s current prices.
 And the panels would take up more space than all the world’s cities, towns, and villages combined.**[^1]
     ![Solar Myth false](/img/musk-solar-only-false-2.png)

-- We often hear just a small area of solar panels plus storage batteries can power the world.
+- We often hear that just a small area of solar panels plus storage batteries can power the world.

     **“Such an obvious move”** says **Elon Musk** about this idea, adding **“Even solar plus batteries on a small section of Spain would solve EU energy needs.”**